lawrennd/snippets/_information-game/includes/spontaneous-organization.md

 \subsection{Spontaneous Organization Through Entropy Maximization}

 \notes{A remarkable property of our entropy-maximizing system is that it naturally generates organized information structures despite following a path of increasing entropy.
-This apparent paradox can be formally analyzed by examining how mutual information evolves under our dynamics.}
+This apparent paradox can be formally analyzed by examining how mutual information evolves under our dynamics.

+The key insight is that we're maximizing entropy in the natural parameter space $\boldsymbol{\theta}$, not directly in probability space.
+This distinction is crucial - while maximizing entropy in probability space would lead to independence between variables, maximizing entropy in natural parameter space can simultaneously increase both joint entropy and mutual information.}

 \slides{
 * Entropy maximization naturally leads to information organization
 * Mutual information increases despite overall entropy growth
+* Maximizing entropy in natural parameter space, not probability space
 * Provides theoretical foundation for emergence of structure }